Malebu42/hello-world/README.md

 # hello-world
 Just another little programm:
-This Programm is just a little testing Programm, so
+This Programm is just a little testing Programm.